wp-plugins/huzzaz-video-gallery/readme.txt

 * Huzzaz.com syncs with the Huzzaz Video Gallery plugin
 * Drag and drop functionality to reorganize videos
 * Add videos to your video gallery by using links to videos or searching YouTube and Vimeo at the same time
-* Update your gallery by adding videos from any website with the Huzzaz bookmarklet
+* Update your video gallery by adding videos from any website with the Huzzaz bookmarklet
 * Follow other collectors on Huzzaz with similar interests and discover awesome videos you could add to your own video gallery
 * Import any YouTube playlist and fill your blog with 100’s of videos in minutes